Yosemite, Death Valley and the Great Parks of CaliforniaItinerary

 Death Valley is famous for being the hottest, driest, and lowest national park—and many visitors expect to encounter a completely arid, shadeless expanse devoid of life.
 But this park of more than three million acres is a realm of surprise and contrast.
 During a full day of sightseeing, discover sculptural canyons, mountain-sized sand dunes, and abundant wildlife.
 From the snow that frosts the park's towering peaks to its lush wildflower meadows, there is much to see and explore in this beautiful, but challenging, landscape.

-Refresh with lunch at a local restaurant followed by leisure time on your own prior to joining the evening stargazing program.
+Following leisure time on your own, join together again for dinner and an evening stargazing program.
 Death Valley National Park is the world’s largest International Dark Sky Park.
 With these dark skies, gaze in awe at the expanse of the Milky Way, see details of the moon, and simply reflect on your place in the universe.

 Day 3: Death Valley National Park / Mammoth Lakes